Where to Stay in Prince Edward County: Accommodation & Area Guide

 Although bed and breakfasts do tend to dominate the area’s accommodations, you can also find a number of apartments or “suites”.
 Suites or apartments make for a great base to call your home for a few days while you explore the County.

-You can check here for great apartments/suites in Prince Edward County.
+You can check here for apartments/suites in Prince Edward County.
 Listed below are a few lovely apartments or suites in great locations.
 Some of these are very popular so be sure to book if they are available (and you know your travel dates):

 Inns in Prince Edward County